aces/Loris-MRI/docs/02-Install.md

  * `MINC files` (typically `/data/demo/data/`)
  * `Images` (typically `/data/demo/data/`)

-Click 'Submit' at the end of the Configuration page to save any changes.
+Click `Submit` at the end of the Configuration page to save any changes.

 #### 2.3.5 Troubleshooting guideline